notflan/rs-malloc-array/README.md

 heap![];
 ```
 `zst_noalloc` is enabled by default and causes instances with `len_bytes() == 0` to have `NULL` internal pointers instead of dangling ones returned by `malloc(0)`.
-This behaviour my not be desireable and if it is not, disable the default featues.
+This behaviour may not be desireable and if it is not, disable the default featues.

 ### Dropping on free
 Arrays created this way are dropped in a way that ensures each element is also dropped.
 For anything implementing the `Copy` trait, this is redundant.